karl-zylinski/jzon-c/README.md

 Parts of the code is based on the JavaScript hjson implementation.

 Example on how jzon differs from hjson.
-This hjzon:
+This hjson:

 ```
 {